koshov/IAR-Khepera-Python-comms/README.md

-This is a University of Edinburgh Intelligent Intelligent Autonomous Robotics Practical repo
+This is a University of Edinburgh Intelligent Intelligent Autonomous Robotics Practical repo.